chibisafe/chibisafe/README.md

 ---
 1. Clone
 2. Rename `config.sample.js` to `config.js`
-3. Modify port and privacy options if desired
+4. Modify port and token options if desired
-4. run `npm install` to install all dependencies
+3. run `npm install` to install all dependencies
-5. run `node lolisafe.js` to start the service
+5. run `pm2 start lolisafe.js` or `node lolisafe.js` to start the service

+### Token
+This service supports running both as public and private.
+The only difference is that one needs a token and the other one doesn't.
+If you want it to be public so anyone can upload files either from the website or API, just leave the token empty on the config file.

+But if you want to run it privately, you need to specify a random string, which you'll need to provide in every API call as a header called `auth`.

 ---
 ## Using it